 Why Embed Tweets in WordPress?

-There are several benefits of embedding tweets to your website.
+There are several benefits of embedding tweets on your website.
 You can use tweets as a source of information or a statement that supports your business.
 By embedding tweets to your post or page, you are giving more credibility to your business and telling your new users that your business or product is trustworthy.

-By inserting tweets to your website, you show the testimonials of your users for whom your service or product has worked.
+By inserting tweets into your website, you show the testimonials of your users for whom your service or product has worked.
 It works as social proof for your new customer.
 Find your potential testimonial by looking at @username for your business, products, or service.
-Embed good enough tweets to your website and show your users that your products and service have the potential to solve their problems.
+Embed good enough tweets to your website and show your users that your products and services have the potential to solve their problems.

 5 Different Methods to Embed Tweets